experimental-design/bofire/README.md

 # BoFire
 BoFire is a **B**ayesian **O**ptimization **F**ramework **I**ntended for **R**eal **E**xperiments.

+Why BoFire?

+Bofire ...

+- supports mixed continuous, discrete and categorical parameter spaces for system inputs and outputs,
+- separates objectives (minimize, maximize, close-to-target) from the outputs on which they operate,
+- supports different specific and generic constraints as well as black-box output constraints,
+- provides sampling methods for constrained mixed variable spaces,
+- json-serializes problems for use in RESTful APIs and json/bson DBs,
+- allows easy out of the box usage of strategies for single and multi-objective Bayesian optimization, and
+- provides a high flexibility on the modelling side if needed.

 ## Installation

 Bofire has BoTorch as its main dependency which depends on PyTorch.
 In the following you find different options to install BoFire and its dependencies.